thejimbirch/catsinmyyard/wp-content/plugins/wp-to-twitter/readme.txt

 *Bugfix with XMLRPC publishing -- controls to disable XMLRPC publishing now work correctly.
 *Bugfix with error reporting and clearing.
 *Added the option to supply an alternate URL along with your post, to be Tweeted in place of the WP permalink.
+(Courtesy Bill Berry)

 = 1.2.5 =